MailTape/MailTape-v1/_posts/2021-05-23-Good-Morning-TV.md

 Anaïs G: **** Groupe strasbourgeois ****

 ## Poni Hoax - Tropical Suite: São Paulo
-Anaïs G: **** Je me devais de terminer cette plylist par un titre du meilleur groupe de rock français des annnées 2000, Poni Hoax.
-Plus qu'un groupe, leurs chansons ont résonnés dans notre tête comme le titre "Antibodies" et d'autres.
-C'est donc un hommage aux membres de ce groupe mais surtout au chanteur Nicolas Ker, qui nous a quitté cette semaine.
-Cette balade issus de leur album "Tropical Suite" sortie en 2017, chez Pan European Records, nous fait planer dans une stratosphère. ****
+Anaïs G: **** I had to finish this plylist with a title by the best French rock band of the 2000s, Poni Hoax.
+More than a band, their songs resonated in our minds like the title “Antibodies” and others.
+So it’s a tribute to the members of this band but especially to the singer Nicolas Ker, who left us this week.
+This walk from their album “Tropical Suite” released in 2017, by Pan European Records, makes us hover in a stratosphere. ****

 <p id="outroduction">That's all for this morning folks!
 Take great care, share the love.
 Amour pour [Mathilde Fernandez](https://mathildefernandez.bandcamp.com/) for her eclectic Sunday selection and to [Thibaut Daumain](https://thibaultdaumain.fr/) for his illustration based on a photography by the great [Estelle Hannia](https://www.estellehanania.com)!</p>